 sudo yum install epel-release sudo yum install ansible sudo yum install git sudo yum install python-pip

 Save the API key generated above as an environment variable for Terraform to use later.
 Save this into ~/.bashrc for later logins.

 SSH Key Setup

 An SSH key is needed by Kubespray and Ansible to connect (SSH) to the deployed Equinix Metal hosts and run the playbooks.
 Equinix Metal will install a key on your behalf to newly provisioned bare metal hosts as part of the Terraform deployment.
 Create a new key on local host.
-You can find documentation on how to generate SSH keys here!

 Once, you've generated the public key